VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - [Stride 3D](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
 - [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride 3D engine.
 - [Code-Only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html): A feature of the toolkit that allows you to create a game without using the Game Studio.
+- **Game:** In the context of this post, a game refers to any interactive or visual project created using a game engine.
+This can range from traditional playable games to simulations, visualizations, or any real-time interactive experiences where users can interact with or observe elements within a scene.
 - [Scene](https://doc.stride3d.net/latest/en/manual/game-studio/scenes.html): The container for entities, which defines the game world or environment.
 - [Entity](https://doc.stride3d.net/latest/en/api/Stride.Engine.Entity.html): An object in the scene that can represent anything from a 3D model to a camera or light and aggregates multiple EntityComponents.
 - [EntityComponent](https://doc.stride3d.net/latest/en/api/Stride.Engine.EntityComponent.html): A base component that defines the behavior or properties of an entity.
 Other components inherit from this class.